 There will always be an attempt to reschedule a lesson if notified in advance.
-Since it is necessary to have staff schedules completed, and pay staff on time, there is a four week notice policy when there is a need to cancel or reschedule.
-Lessons cancelled with four or more weeks notification will not be charged if you have a month to month account.
-Accounts paid by semester will not be credited since semester payments already include 18-20 lessons, depending what day lessons are scheduled.
+Since it is necessary to have staff schedules completed, and pay staff on time, there is a two week notice policy when there is a need to cancel or reschedule.
+Lessons cancelled with two or more weeks notification will not be billed if you have a month to month account.

-During fall and spring semester each student can receive a maximum of 2 make-up credits.
-Summer semester each student can receive a maximum of 1 make-up credit.
+During fall and spring semester each student can receive 2 make-up credits.
+Summer semester each student can receive 1 make-up credit.
 Unused make-up credits do not carry over into subsequent semesters.
 Make-up credits will automatically be applied for cancelled lessons or no show lessons.
 It is parent responsibility to request the scheduling of make-up lessons.

-To clarify: scheduled cancellations, last minute cancellations, or no-shows will be charged; even when sick.
-Make-up availability is contingent upon teacher availability.
+To clarify: last minute cancellations, or no-shows will be charged; even when sick.
+Make-up availability is contingent upon teacher availability and may take a few weeks to schedule.
 It is possible to have two lessons in one week to accommodate make-up lessons.
 It is also possible to schedule a make-up lesson with Rachelle if unable to schedule with assigned teacher.
 Habitual cancellations will not be rescheduled and will be billed.
-Since cancellations vary week to week, we cannot guarantee openings.

 SNOW DAY POLICY